TOSIT-IO/TDP/CONTRIBUTING.md

 ### Conventional Commits

-The Nikita Git repository follows the Conventional Commits specification that provides an easy set of rules for creating an explicit commit history.
+The TDP git repositories follows the Conventional Commits specification that provides an easy set of rules for creating an explicit commit history.

 Here's how a commit message looks like: